T-Kalv/T-Kalv/README.md

 # 🚀 T.Kalv
-**`CS Student (+Math & Electronics)`**
+**`CS Student (AI & Electronics)`**

 [![github streak][1]][1]

 ### I'm an aspiring SWE/Researcher and current CS Student!
 All programming projects are built from the ground up, from planning/researching to designing to implementing the idea, ultimately solving problems with the use of code.
-I've also made a [CS Website] and a virtual AI assistant called [TALIA] a while back so go check those out if you want...
+I've also made an [Interactive Black-Scholes Option Pricing Model], a virtual AI assistant called [TALIA] and a [CS Website] while back so go check those out if you want...
 - 🚀 I'm currently working on LIFTS (LASER'S Integrated Flight Tracking System) Flight Computer on the Electronics/Programming Subsystems Team as part of LASER'S PULSAR (Propulsion Unity for LASER'S Spacecraft And AeroSpace Research) Unity Rise Rocket Team
-- 💻 I'm working on a [Black-Scholes Model Project]
+- 💻 I'm working on a [Simple MNSIT Digit Classifier Neural Network]
-- 🧠 Fun Fact: I like to learn anything CS, Electronics, Math, Space and Technology related
+- 🧠 Fun Fact: I like to learn anything AI/ML/DL, Robotics, Electronics, Math, Science and Technology related
-- 👨‍🎓 When I graduate, I would like to either become an Researcher, Software Engineer, Programmer...
+- 👨‍🎓 When I graduate, I would like to pursure a pathway either as a Researcher, Software Engineer, Developer, Programmer...

 ---